HSAnet/reverse-traceroute/README.md

 ```
 bash build_docker.sh
 ```
-The executable will be built in a docker container that includes the needed dependencies.
+Th executables will be built in a docker container that includes the needed dependencies.

 ## Measurement study